California Documentary Project

 They’re just a few of the stories told by the film, radio, and new media productions we’ve supported through the California Documentary Project (CDP).
 Each adds a new layer to a complex and growing portrait of California.
 Together, they help us better understand who we are and where we live.

-Since 2003 Cal Humanities has awarded nearly $3 million in research and development, production, and public engagement grant awards to media makers who go deep and reach broadly to capture California in all its complexity.
+Since 2003 California Humanities has awarded more than $4 million in research and development, production, and public engagement grant awards to media makers who go deep and reach broadly to capture California in all its complexity.
 Click HERE to see descriptions of past and present CDP projects.

 What’s your California experience?